ali-raheem/game_of_life/README.md

 * `print_buffer` - using buffered print - no benefit.
 * `unroll` - Unrolling the inner loop and manually reducing some calculations - no benefit
 * `border` - Print a silly border around it.
+* `64bit` - The 64x64 version using avr-gcc extension

 ## Screenshots
 ![Screenshot of the sketch running with serial output](screenshot.png).